Boris Becker is going through a difficult time in his life.Photo: AA / Wiktor Szymanowicz

 The three-time Wimbledon champion is currently being held at HMP Wandsworth Prison, just 3 miles from Center Court – the main tennis court at the Wimbledon Championships in London.
 He was sentenced to 2.5 years for postponing bankruptcy, half of which he can serve on probation.
 However, it is doubtful whether he can subsequently return to his apartment in London.

 The legal situation in the UK can get in the way: According to the Interior Ministry, foreign nationals who are to serve a prison sentence of more than 12 months are often deported “at the earliest time”.
 The reason: It serves the “common good”.
 Becker must serve at least half of his sentence in prison before he can apply for parole.
-Thus, the minimum detention period of 12 months would be exceeded.
+The minimum detention of 12 months would thus be exceeded.

 Once a tennis star, now in prison.
 Boris Becker is facing a tough time.
 Image: PA Wire / PA

 Should Becker actually be deported, it should be a deep blow to the star’s stomach.
 He has lived in West London since 2012.
 He can now regret that he has never applied for naturalization before.
 Particularly bitter: In the past, the tennis legend had repeatedly announced that he would apply.
 First time seven years ago.